IBM/merlin-docs/docs/workshop/04_observer.md

 <!-- div:left-panel -->

-## Explore the Xrefs
+## Explore the Cross reference information (Xrefs)

-Click on the Explorer view icon, then do a right-click on a source member and select the `Open in ARCAD-Observer` option to open a new Xref panel.
+* Click on the Explorer view icon
+* Right-click on `arcad-example/QDDSSRC/ARTICLE.PF` and select the `Open in ARCAD-Observer` option to open a new Xref panel.
 Each tab of the panel shows different kinds of Xref information:

 <!-- div:right-panel -->